 An open-admission shelter admits every stray and/or surrendered animal from within its jurisdiction.
 This type of shelter may be legally obligated by a municipal mandate or contract to admit every animal, or it may choose to be open admission according to its own organizational mission and policies.

-A limited-admission shelter is not required to accept every animal and can select which animals it admits, according to its mission, policies and resource limitations.
+A limited-admission shelter is not required to accept every animal and can select which animals it admits, according to its mission, policies, and resource limitations.

 Both open-admission and limited-admission shelters often incorporate what is referred to as "managed admission" policies.
-These policies are designed to explore alternatives to admission that may benefit the pet owner and the pet, and increase the chance for a positive result for that animal.
+These policies are designed to explore alternatives to admission that may benefit the pet owner and the pet and increase the chance for a positive result for that animal.

-Open-admission and limited-admission shelters often establish collaborative partnerships in which resources are shared and the differences in operating models are applied in a complementary fashion in order to maximize the number of pets being saved.
+Open-admission and limited-admission shelters often establish collaborative partnerships in which resources are shared and the differences in operating models are applied in a complementary fashion to maximize the number of pets being saved.
 Similarly, because rescue groups have limited admission by definition, they also play critical supporting roles for open-admission shelters.

 Why aren't animal rescue groups or foster home organizations listed here?